lethal-guitar/StarfieldBattle/README.md

 * Run with asan and ubsan sanitizers and eliminate all errors they find
 * Set up CI with GitHub actions
 * Rework the odd and unusual timing code

+## Building and running

+To build, you need Visual Studio 2022 and CMake.

+I highly recommend using [DxWnd](https://sourceforge.net/projects/dxwnd/) to run the game on modern Windows.
+I've added my [config file](https://raw.githubusercontent.com/lethal-guitar/StarfieldBattle/main/Starfield%20Battle.dxw) for convenience.

+First, build the project.
+Then launch DxWnd,
+import the configuration, right-click, "Modify", and then set the path to the exe you just built.

+From now on, DxWnd will automatically hook the exe's DirectX API calls and make it run in a window, as long as DxWnd is running in the background.
+This means you can launch the game from an IDE and DxWnd is still going to do its thing - you don't need to launch it through DxWnd.

+It is possible to run the game without DxWnd, but the fullscreen mode switch is quite disruptive on modern Windows - DPI settings for other currently open applications get messed up, windows might move to another scren etc. Plus, it's not possible to take screenshots or record video of the game when it's running fullscreen.